raccog/HydroManager/README.md

 Version 0.1 will be a Python program that implements the basic functions:

-* Log pH and PPM to database every X minutes
+* Log pH and PPM to SQL database every X minutes
 * Log events such as pH pump pulses or settings changes
 * Log errors that come from the hydroponic manager
 * Provide a website frontend for viewing the data

+All logs are currently structured in JSON.
+The hydro manager will keep a buffer for all recent logs.
+When requested via HTTP, it will send those logs to another server where they can be saved to a database.

+Every X minutes, the hydro logger will make two HTTP requests (maybe combine them?) to the hydro manager; one for the current data readings and another for the log buffer.
+It will then add these data points to a database.

+As a frontend, I plan to run a Highcharts website with graphs for each sensor.

 ## Logger Structure Version 0.1